Lucy Bartholomee, Ph.D.

 Book Chapters

-Bartholomee, L. (2021 anticipated).
+Bartholomee, L. (2023).
 Discovering lostness: Wandering and getting lost as research methodology.
 In Lasczik, Cutter-Mackenzie & Rousell (Eds.), Walking as Critical Inquiry.
 SABER series for Springer Publications.

 Bartholomee, L. & McBurnett, M. (2018).
 Creativity and critical thinking in visual arts.
 In J.B.
 Jimerson & S. Quebec Fuentes (Eds.), Instructional leadership in the content areas: Case studies for curriculum and instruction.
-New York, NY: Routledge/UCEA.
+Routledge/UCEA.

 Bartholomee, L. (2018).
 New Orleans: America’s creative crescent.
-In Art, creativity and politics in Africa and the African Diaspora.
-New York, NY: Palgrave Macmillan.
+In Adelakun, A. & Falola, T. (Eds.), Art, creativity and politics in Africa and the African Diaspora.
+Palgrave Macmillan.

 Scholarly Journals